semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart-a11y.md

 ## How to contribute to the chart accessibility module

-If you are interested in expanding the charts accessibility module for your needs or in ejecting the accessibility module into a separated package, feel free to open a pull request (link to repo).
+If you are interested in expanding the charts accessibility module for your needs or in ejecting the accessibility module into a separated package, feel free to [open a pull request](https://github.com/semrush/intergalactic/tree/master/semcore/d3-chart/src/a11y).
 We will react to it sooner.